 Wow friends and family this holiday season with beautiful, edible architectural gingerbread wonders.
 They're classic Christmas decor and fun to create alone or with family.
-Free patterns give you a basic structure to start with and the rest of the decorating ideas are open to your imagination.
+Free gingerbread house building templates and patterns give you a basic structure to start with and the rest of the gingerbread house decorating ideas are open to your imagination.

 Create an indoor, edible garden feeling complete with a little toad house when you use this unique pattern.
 Like those little garden decorations, this gingerbread toad house features short walls with a flat roof.
 The simple structure of this pattern is great for beginners.
 Add a dome to the roof with stacked candies or piled icing for a mushroom-inspired look.
 Create an entire garden setting when you place the house on a base decorated with candies to look like grass, flowers, and maybe even some little bugs.

 Gingerbread Treehouse Template

 If you're ready to defy gravity and challenge your gingerbread house skills, the treehouse pattern is perfect for you.
 You'll need to build a house and a tree trunk base to set it on.
 When decorating, consider covering the trunk section with brown icing and little brown jimmies to make it look like bark.
 Take it a step further and set the entire gingerbread structure on a base decorated with other natural-looking items like icing grass and stacked candy trees.

 General Gingerbread House Pattern Directions